-Absences to work due to illness or injury are deemed as justified absences.
+■ SICKNESS AND INJURY: absences to work due to illness or injury are deemed as justified absences.
 In these cases, the salary is not due by the employer as employees are entitled to a subsidy paid by the social security.

 In case of labour accidents, the insurance company shall be responsible for the payment of the salary and other compensation for any damages suffered by the employee as a result of the accident.
 To such extent, under the law, the employer has to enter into an insurance, otherwise it shall be liable for every costs and compensation due to the employee.
-Moreover, the non-compliance with this obligation constitutes a serious infringement, subject to a fine applied by the Labour Authorities.
+Moreover, the noncompliance with this obligation constitutes a serious infringement, subject to a fine applied by the Labour Authorities.

-• Termination: as a general rule and save in the cases of termination with cause for disciplinary reasons, the employer is absolutely prevented from unilaterally terminate the employment contract.
+■ TERMINATION: as a general rule and save in the cases of termination with cause for disciplinary reasons, the employer is absolutely prevented from unilaterally terminate the employment contract.

 However, during the trial period, either party may unilaterally terminate the employment contract with immediate effects and no compensation is due, save if agreed otherwise.
-Should the trial period exceeds 60 days, the termination of the contract has to be communicated by the employer with 7 days prior notice.
+Should the employer wants to terminate the contract in the trial period and if the contract has been in force for more than 60 days, the termination has to be communicated 7 days prior notice and if it the contract is being executed for more than 120 days, said prior notice is extended to 15 days.

 The employee may terminate the employment contract at any time by means of a prior written communication, which varies according to the type of contract (see below).
 The employee may also terminate the employment contract with cause, if the employer has breached any legal or contractual rights, case where it shall be liable for the payment of a compensation, to be settled by the court, ranging from 15 to 45 days of base salary per each of seniority, with a minimum equivalent to 3 months of base salary.

-Termination with cause
+Termination with cause.
 The termination with cause requires a previous internal written proceeding, where the employee may file a reply and require the hearing of witnesses and other means of proof.
 This internal proceeding is detailed in the law and should the company fail to comply with certain formalities the dismissal is deemed as wrongful.
 In the course of this proceeding, the workers' committee (if existing) and the trade union (if the employee is an union representative) have also to be consulted.
 Additionally, in the case of pregnant and breast feeding employees, the dismissal requires a favourable opinion from a governmental body committed to gender equality and maternity protection.

 The law defines cause for termination as a serious and intentional conduct of the employee, which determines the immediate impossibility of maintenance of the employment relation, i.e., the breach of legal and contractual duties.
 The employee may judicially dispute the dismissal within the year subsequent to the dismissal.
 The burden of proof of the existence of cause for termination relies on the employer.